Did You Know About This iPhone Cursor Trick? You’re Not Alone

 Trying to drag the iPhone cursor is always a hassle; no matter how precise you try to be, your fat thumbs will always get in the way of typing.
 It’s almost less effort to delete the text and start from scratch.
 But as food blogger Krissy Brierre-Davis pointed out, you can avoid the problem entirely by holding down a key and dragging along the keyboard itself.”

 There has been a surprising amount of coverage over this one little feature, and much of it wrong.
 Let’s see if we can clear it up.
-First, you have to know about 3D Touch.
+First, you have to know about the 3D Touch.
 That is the feature introduced in iPhone 6s.
 When people are suggesting that you can just press any key to make this work, they are assuming that you are using 3D Touch on an iPhone 6s or later, with the exception of the iPhone XR.
 That phone omitted 3D Touch.

 For all other iPhones, there is a relatively new feature that lets you press and hold the Space Bar.
 After about 1 second, all the letters disappear from the keyboard.
 And as long as you don’t lift your finger, you can scrub it around the blank keyboard and it moves the cursor around in the document like a trackpad.
 But even that is not the end of the story.